Duchenne Muscular Dystrophy

 - fall often

-Children with Duchenne MD also may have learning difficulties.
+Children with Duchenne MD also may have problems with learning.

 Duchenne MD is progressive, meaning problems get worse with age.
-As kids with DMD become teens, muscle weakness throughout the body can lead to heart and breathing problems.
+As kids with DMD become teens, they often need to use a wheelchair.
+Muscle weakness throughout the body can lead to heart and breathing problems.

 What Causes Duchenne Muscular Dystrophy?